Intersection Queries for Flat Semi-Algebraic Objects in Three Dimensions and Related Problems: Introduction

-The performance of these data structures depends on the number of parameters needed to specify the input and query objects.
-We refer to these numbers as the \emph{parametric dimension} (or the number of \emph{degrees of freedom} (dof)) of the input and query objects, respectively.
-Sometimes the performance can be improved using a \emph{multi-level data structure}, where each level uses a lower-dimensional sub-predicate~\cite{Ag:rs}.
-One can also combine these two approaches to obtain a query-time/storage trade-off.
-For example, using standard techniques (such as in~\cite{Pel}), a ray-shooting or segment-intersection query amid $n$ triangles in $\reals^3$ can be answered in $O^*(n^{3/4})$ time using $O^*(n)$ storage, in $O(\log n)$ time using $O^*(n^4)$ storage, or in $O^*(n/s^{1/4})$ time using $O^*(s)$ storage,\footnote{ We sometimes refer to $s$ as the ``storage parameter,'' to distinguish it from the actual storage being used, which is $O^*(s)$.} for $n \le s \le n^4$, by combining the first two solutions~\cite{Pel,Pel:surv}.
-As in the abstract, the $O^*(\cdot)$ notation hides subpolynomial factors, e.g., of the form $O(n^{\eps})$, for arbitrarily small $\eps > 0$, and their coefficients which depend on $\eps$.
-A similar multi-level approach yields data structures in which a ray-shooting query amid $n$ planes or spheres in~$\reals^3$ can be answered in $O^*(n/s^{1/3})$ time using $O^*(s)$ storage, for $n\leq s \leq n^3$~\cite{MoSh,Pel,Pel:surv,ShSh}.
+If the reduced parametric dimensions of the input and query objects are $\tO $ and $\tQ $, respectively, and~$s\in[n,n^\tQ]$ is a \emph{storage parameter}, then using the recently developed techniques for semi-algebraic range searching based on the polynomial-partitioning method~\cite{AMS,AAEZ}, a query can be answered in $O^*((n/s^{1/\tQ})^\rho)$ time using $O^*(s)$ storage and expected preprocessing time, where $\rho=\tfrac{1-1/\tO}{1-1/\tQ}$.
+See Appendix~\ref{app:multi-level}.
+(As in the abstract, the $O^*(\cdot)$ notation hides factors of the form $O(n^{\eps})$, for arbitrarily small $\eps > 0$, and their coefficients, which depend on $\eps$.)
+For example, a segment-intersection query amid $n$ triangles in $\reals^3$ can be answered in $O^*(n^{3/4})$ time using $O^*(n)$ storage, in $O(\log n)$ time using $O^*(n^4)$ storage, or in $O^*(n/s^{1/4})$ time using $O^*(s)$ storage, for $n \le s \le n^4$, by combining the first two solutions~\cite{Pel,Pel:surv}.
+A similar multi-level approach yields data structures in which a segment-intersection-detection query amid $n$ planes or spheres in~$\reals^3$ can be answered in $O^*(n/s^{1/3})$ time using $O^*(s)$ storage, for $n\leq s \leq n^3$,~\cite{MoSh,Pel,Pel:surv,ShSh}---these data structures can be extended to answering reporting queries at an additional cost that is linear in the output size.
+However, the extension to answering counting queries does not apply to the setting of spheres.

 A departure from this approach is the \emph{pedestrian} approach for answering ray-shooting queries.
-For instance, given a simple polygon $P$ with $n$ edges, a Steiner triangulation of $P$ is constructed so that a line segment lying inside $P$ intersects only $O(\log n)$ triangles.
+For instance, given a simple polygon $P$ with $n$ edges, a Steiner triangulation of $P$ can be constructed so that a line segment lying inside $P$ intersects only $O(\log n)$ triangles.
 A query is answered by traversing the query ray through this sequence of triangles~\cite{HS95}.
 The pedestrian approach has also been applied to polygons with holes in~$\reals^2$~\cite{AAS95,HS95}, to a convex polyhedron in~$\reals^3$~\cite{DK83}, and to polyhedral subdivisions in~$\reals^3$~\cite{AAS95,AF99}.
 Some of the ray-shooting data structures combine the pedestrian approach with the above range-searching tools~\cite{Ag92,AS96,BHO*}.